Tickbox Must Remove Pirate Streaming Add-ons From Sold Devices - Slashdot

 Unless they create an addon to police the addons

+First thing: Kodi is GPLv2, it doesn't prevent "Tivoization", so the code can be made useless by preventing custom firmwares.

+Second, whatever they do, if it requires ROM hacks in order to re-enable blocked features, it stops being a plug-and-play experience.
+It means they lose much of their appeal compared to say, a Raspberry Pi.

-make an kkk vs nazi app and then go to court to ke (Score:2)
+make an kkk vs nazi app and then go to court to ke (Score:1)

 NOT PRO KKK OR NAZI.
 BUT PRO 1ST Amendment